COVID-19 Project Mons Belgium

 Bhelekazi Mdlalose

-Before joining MSF, she worked for Gauteng Provincial Department of Health as a Programme Coordinator where she was overseeing the running of 26 designated Clinical Forensic Medicine (CFM) facilities inclusive of seven Thuthuzela Care Centres (TCCs) in the province.
-During this time she trained over 100 doctors and professional nurses on the management of sexual violence cases.
+Before joining MSF, Bhelekazi served as a Programme Coordinator with the Gauteng Provincial Department of Health, overseeing 26 Clinical Forensic Medicine facilities, including seven Thuthuzela Care Centres.
+During this period, she trained over 100 doctors and professional nurses in the management of sexual violence cases.
+She also spent three years working as a midwife in Abu Dhabi at Al Corniche Maternity Hospital.

 Qhubekani Mpala